 A lot of different people take part in our projects.
-From adults and young people with disabilities, to older people in residential care and people with mental health problems.
+From disabled adults and young people, to older people in residential care and people with mental health problems.
 We also work with schools, community groups and local businesses.

 The people who take part in our sessions often face difficulty with everyday activities and can end up feeling isolated and cut off.
 Taking part in our projects helps them:

 - learn new skills that they can transfer to other parts of their lives, including education, training and employment;